 Lastly, you will need an elevation surface.
 Line of sight uses elevation to determine what is visible or not.
-For example, here is a polyline from an observer’s point of view:

 As shown below, the line of sight tool breaks the line up into obstructed and unobstructed sections.

 From the start to the end of the line, you can begin to understand visibility.
 For example, visible is in green.
 However, the non-visible sections are in red.

 So from the observer’s point, the line of sight shows visibility along that path of vision.
 And it does this by dividing the line into obstructed and unobstructed pieces.

 A viewshed displays what’s visible from an observer